WebAssembly/gc/proposals/gc/MVP-JS.md

 of the Type Definition Object.
 These accessor properties forward to the associated indexed own property of the receiver.
-Combined with the wasm prototype-selection behavior described above, that means that to give a WebAssembly-constructed Typed Object property names, JavaScript must first create a Type Definition Object with the appropriate names, import it from WebAssembly, and then use that type import to construct structs/arrays.
+Combined with the wasm prototype-selection behavior described above, that means that to give a WebAssembly-constructed Typed Object property names, a Type Definition Object with the appropriate names must be imported from JS.

 ## Examples